 Grants awarded support a variety of community groups across Berkshire working to support a wide range of causes; tackling disadvantage, supporting victims of crime, poverty, homelessness, health and wellbeing, isolation and loneliness, education and skills and strengthening the community in general.

 - First check that your organisation and project proposal meet the eligibility criteria under ‘Who is eligible to apply for a grant?’.

-- Look at information about ‘Named Funds’, to check whether your project meets the criteria for any of these funding streams.
+- Look at information about ‘Funding streams’ to check whether your project meets the criteria for any of the funds listed.

 In order to be eligible to apply for funding, your group needs to:

 - Be a not-for profit, voluntary or community group, social enterprise/CIC or registered charity

 - Have a Governing Document (Constitution/Set of Rules)

 - Have a bank account in the name of the group, with a minimum of two unrelated cheque signatories

 - Provide up-to-date accounts

 - Have returned evaluation forms for any grants previously received